Faculty Fellowship and Exchange Opportunities

 John H. Coatsworth

-Applying for the 2014-15 or 2015-16 Sovern/Columbia Affiliated Fellowship at the American Academy in Rome
+Applying for the 2016-17 Sovern/Columbia Affiliated Fellowship at the American Academy in Rome

 The American Academy in Rome [www.aarome.org] is a distinguished interdisciplinary center for advanced study that regularly houses about 75 scholars, many of them – like the Sovern Fellows – for periods of one to two months.
 Each year a full-time Columbia officer is selected as the Sovern/Columbia Affiliated Fellow.
 The Fellow receives a 4-6 week residency at the Academy which provides housing (single room with private bath); meals six days a week (lunch and dinner); the opportunity to participate in trips and tours organized for and by Academy Fellows; invitations to all Academy concerts, conferences, exhibitions, lectures, readings, and symposia; and access to all Academy scholarly resources, including the Library, Photographic Archive, Antiquities Collection and Archaeology Room.
 It is a non-stipendiary award, and the Fellow is responsible for all other costs associated with the fellowship, including travel and other living expenses.

 The Sovern Fellow must be employed full-time at Columbia and can be a scholar or artist in any field, a curator, librarian or administrator.
-Individuals wishing to be considered for the 2014-15 or 2015-16 fellowship should submit an application indicating the year for which they are applying along with a brief description of no more than two pages in length that: outlines what the applicant proposes to do in Rome; describes how the fellowship will facilitate those endeavors; and gives the dates of the proposed residency.
-The selectee will be announced in early March.
+Individuals wishing to be considered for the 2016-17 fellowship should submit a proposal of no more than two pages in length that: outlines what the applicant proposes to do in Rome; describes how the fellowship will facilitate those endeavors; and gives the dates of the proposed residency.
+The selectee will be announced in early April.

-Applying for the 2014-15 or 2015-16 Tsunoda Senior Fellowship Program at Waseda University in Tokyo
+Applying for the 2016-17 Tsunoda Senior Fellowship Program at Waseda University in Tokyo

 Established in 1882, Waseda University [www.waseda.jp] is one of the leading research-intensive universities in Japan.
 It offers a broad menu of undergraduate, graduate and graduate professional programs and has established the Tsunoda Fellowship to promote academic exchanges between the faculties of Columbia and Waseda.
 Fellows receive access to an apartment which can accommodate up to a family of 3-4 persons, a monthly subsistence allowance to cover living expenses and one economy class trip for themselves (not family members) to and from Japan for purposes of the fellowship program.
 It is a non-stipendiary award, and Fellows are responsible for all other costs associated with the fellowship.